WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _I tucked into the bacon and eggs_

+- turbulence

+  1. noun: violent or unsteady movement of air or water, or of some other fluid.

+     _"the plane shuddered as it entered some turbulence"_

+     - conflict; confusion.

+       _"a time of political turbulence"_

 - turbulent

   1. adjective: characterized by conflict, disorder, or confusion; not controlled or calm. 以冲突，无序，混乱为特征；不受控制或不冷静的。

      - (of air or water) moving unsteadily or violently. （空气或水）不稳定或猛烈地移动。

+- turnover

+  1. noun: the amount of money taken by a business in a particular period.

+     _"a turnover approaching $4 million"_

+  2. noun: the rate at which employees leave a workforce and are replaced.

+     _"high staff turnover left the program with too many young instructors"_

+     - the rate at which goods are sold and replaced in a store.

+  3. noun: a small pie made by folding a piece of pastry over on itself to enclose a sweet filling.

+     _"an apple turnover"_

+  4. noun(NORTH AMERICAN): (in a game) a loss of possession of the ball to the opposing team.

+     _"the team were sitting on their lead and taking care to avoid turnovers"_

 - tweak